 Though we may not think about them often, taxes play a big role in our day-to-day lives.
 As individuals, we pay taxes with every purchase, they come out of our paychecks, and we scramble to file them every spring.
 As businesses, we’re responsible for getting every tax detail right as we try to keep our companies afloat.
-But the biggest way taxes can affect your life is when you’re being audited or you’ve fallen behind.
+But the biggest way taxes can affect your life is when you’re being audited or you’ve fallen behind and the IRS is aggressively pursuing a tax debt you owe.
 Give yourself peace of mind by hiring a tax attorney.
-We’ll answer all the little questions you have about your tax audit while ensuring that you’ve got a solid tax plan in place.
+We’ll answer all the little questions you have about your tax audit and get the IRS off your back while ensuring that you’ve got a solid tax plan in place.

 Eric Day has served as a tax compliance officer, legal extern, and auditor for the Internal Revenue Service.
 He holds his Juris Doctor from the University of Idaho School of Law and his Master of Laws in Taxation from Loyola Law School.